 Where to Start?

-Caregiving is difficult and it can be costly.
+Life is fragile, and from time to time we all need a little extra help; some more than others.
+Caregiving is one of the highest forms of human connection and rewarding expressions of love in this life.
+Notwithstanding, it can also be a frustrating, exhausting and trying experience at times.
 Relationships with family and friends may suffer; your career may not receive the attention it should; you may feel you never have a moment to yourself, yet still experience feelings of guilt for neglecting other people and matters in your life; your physical and mental health may be compromised . . .

 Adult Day Care and Adult Day Health are a type of respite that is covered by some Medicaid/Medicaid Waiver programs, VA Benefits, and private long-term-care insurances.
 In-patient respite is available as a benefit to patients who are on Medicare hospice services.
 Lastly, don’t forget to work with family, friends, and faith volunteers to schedule companionship visits that could provide you with some respite time.